 When the chance came six years ago for Alice and Harry Gates to move from London to the Wiltshire countryside, they jumped at it, enticed by the amount of space on offer.

-The property itself is a Grade II-listed, late-Georgian farmhouse, built in 1820, with a small 1950s addition to the rear.
+The property itself is a Grade II-listed, late-Georgian farmhouse, with a small 1950s addition to the rear.
 It’s set in 300 acres of glorious Wiltshire countryside, now used for raising beef cattle by the couple.
 ‘We were very lucky to inherit the house, which had been in Harry’s family for years,’ says Alice.
 ‘However, we knew it would take work to turn it into the rural idyll we wanted.
 The plumbing and electrics hadn’t been touched since the 1950s, the barns had become a dumping ground and a tree was growing through the roof.’

 The main goal for Alice and Harry was to ensure their four-square, traditionally laid-out home could function for their 21st-century family.
-Yet they also wanted to retain the period property’s original Georgian features and character.
+Yet they also wanted to retain the period property’s original features and character.
 Finding that balance proved tricky, particularly given the limitations of listed building consent, which was required even for internal alterations.

 ‘We were permitted to add French doors in the kitchen, open up two rooms to create a playroom, and turn an upstairs bedroom into the children’s bathroom,’ says Alice.
 Once the house was rewired and replumbed, the couple also oversaw repair and remedial work, including replacing the mid-20th-century windows with designs more appropriate to the property’s historic character.
 Alice and Harry also considered knocking down the 1950s addition at the back of the house, but eventually decided to repair the existing structure, which consisted of a series of dog kennels, to create what is now a family-friendly utility room and a spacious hallway connected to the house by a glazed roof section.